How To Use A Multimeter with Guitar Pickups

 Either multimeter will work, but if you’re a serious bench tech, it’s a good idea to have both, as both have their strengths and weaknesses:

-- Analog: Analog, or what we call a “Needle Meter” is a great way to quickly check resistance, but we use it all the time to check the phase of a pickup (More on this below).
+- Analog: Analog, or what we call a “Needle Meter”.
+It’s a great way to quickly check resistance, but we use it all the time to check the phase of a pickup (More on this below).
 If you opt for an Analog meter, be sure to Zero your meter first.
 See below on how to do this:

 - Digital: Digital Meters are probably the most readily available and most useful meters.
-There are some things that are more difficult to do with a Digital Meter, but it offers the most accurate Resistance readings out there, and they require no calibration.
+There are some things that are more difficult to do with a Digital Meter.
+However, it offers the most accurate Resistance readings out there, and they require no calibration.

 Checking The Resistance: